maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 When accessing something with the type HCURSOR, use the AutoHotkey type `UPtr`.

-It should be noted that `UPtr` and certain other types exist only in AutoHotkey_L, as the older versions did not have the need for a flexible pointer type.
+It should be noted that `UPtr` and certain other types exist only in AutoHotkey_L or similarly recent versions, as the older versions did not have the need for a flexible pointer type.
 The following workaround can be used in these cases:

 {% highlight ahk linenos %}; any AutoHotkey version PointerType := A_PtrSize ?
 "UPtr" : "UInt"